 Ramzan Id | Eid-ul-Fitar In India

-The Muslim holy month Ramadan starts on Thursday, 12th April with the sighting of the new moon and will continue for 30 days until the last week of May.
+The Muslim holy month Ramadan starts on Thursday, 2nd April with the sighting of the new moon and will continue for 30 days until the first week of May.
 (The Actual Date Varies With The Cycle Of Moon, Every Year).

-A scared and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebration and Iftar parties, it is a Muslim version of Christmas.
+A sacred and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebrations and Iftar parties, it is a Muslim version of Christmas.

 The fasting for Ramadan starts from sunrise to sunset they abstain from eating any food, drinking any liquids, smoking, and engaging in any sexual activities from sunrise to sunset.

 Muslims wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
-They eat a lot of high protein foods and drinks as much water as possible so they remain energized throughout the day.
+They eat a lot of high-protein foods and drink as much water as possible so they remain energized throughout the day.

 Muslims increase their prayers, charity during Ramadan and practice self-discipline.
 It is believed that “When Ramadan arrives, the gates of Paradise are opened and the gates of hell are locked up and devils are put in chains.”